ACertainArchangel/pinenote-on-q64a/README.md

 - [pneink-theme-git](packages/pneink-theme-git): a package for https://github.com/PNDeb/PNEink

 ## Distribution image
+To create a preconfigured distribution image, ensure `archlinux-keyring, mkosi, qemu-system-aarch64` are installed.
+To use precompiled packages built and signed by `hrdl`'s, simply run `cd mkosi; mkosi`.

-To create a preconfigured distribution image:
+To create a preconfigured distribution image without relying on `hrdl`'s prebuilt packages and repositories:

 1. Build the packages in `packages/` and place the resulting files into `mkosi/mkosi.volatilepackages/` using `makepkg -d`.
 2. Download and build the following packages from AUR or remove them from `mkosi/mkosi.conf`: